 -

 I would check that all the alloys are the same size (width and diameter) same offset (ET??), the tyres are the same size and that the tyres are in good condition and evenly worn (not worn on one edge and full tread on the other.)
 All of these could affect the steering.
 You should get spigot rings, the sizes are the outside diameter of the ring and the inside diameter of the ring.
 You can't buy a spigot ring to make an alloy centre bore bigger 😉.
-54.1mm is car hub size (I/D or internal diameter of ring), alloy centre bore (O/D or outside diameter of ring) size will vary by manufacture
+54.1mm is car hub size (I/D or internal diameter of ring), alloy centre bore (O/D or outside diameter of ring) size will vary by manufacturer so measure or check if your alloys are stamped with the measurement.

 -